programming-language-toolkit/pltk/CONTRIBUTING.md

  * Headers use the extension `.hpp`.
 Source files use the extension `.cpp`.
 Modules use the extension `.cpp`.
 Test files use the extension `.test.cpp`.
  * Unit tests are placed in the `tests/` folder.

-Documentation is laid out according to [The Grand Unified Theory of Documentation](https://documentation.divio.com/).
+Documentation is laid out according to [The Divio Documentation System](https://documentation.divio.com/).
 Documentation is formatted with [ReStructuredText](https://docutils.sourceforge.io/rst.html) ([primer](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html)) and compiled with [Sphinx](https://www.sphinx-doc.org/en/master/index.html).

 Project files are formatted using plain text or [GitHub-flavored markdown](https://github.github.com/gfm/) ([basic guide](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)).